smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 ## Imai Town
 OBTAINABLE: REFINE

 A small optimization can be made to the current WR route by teleporting Yuki to the main road near the South Gate to whistle the 2 guards walking up and down the road.
-This allows Mugen to skip luring them with footsteps and killing them.
+This allows Mugen to skip luring them with footsteps and killing them with a sword wind.

 ## Mount Tsuru